OUR TEAM

 Operations Manager

 Leading Change is part of Profoundry, a collective of like-minded sustainability and climate experts who help organizations create value and have a positive impact on society.
-Our group includes GLOBE Series, Delphi, and CBSR.
+Our group includes GLOBE, Delphi, and CBSR.

 Our shared vision is to achieve a sustainable, prosperous and socially just future in a generation – and to have fun while we’re doing it.
 Together, we provide services and platforms that empower business, government and youth to improve performance while accelerating the clean economy.